 Pokémon Speak: Groot only ever says one thing: "I am Groot."
 This was one reason the role appealed to Vin Diesel, who previously voiced the similarly near mute Iron Giant.
 Subverted at the end, where he says "We are Groot" before his Heroic Sacrifice.

 The Power of Friendship: It is only when all four surviving Guardians hold hands that they are able to contain the Infinity Stone's power, and Peter can use it to destroy Ronan.
-Of course, Peter's Half-Human Hybrid biology helped keep the stone from immediately killing him.
+Peter's Half-Human Hybrid biology helped keep the stone from immediately killing him.

 The Power of Rock: Played with hilariously.
 At the moment when all hope seemed lost, Peter Quill got up and started grooving to "Ooh, Child".
 Then it turns out that the reason he's doing this is so that Ronan will be watching him make a fool of himself and thus not notice Rocket and Drax hurriedly repairing the team's BFG.

 Pragmatic Adaptation: The movie has this both subtle and gross, most of which will only be picked up by fans of the original material.
-Examples include turning Drax's adversary from Thanos to Ronan (to give Drax a more obvious motive), turning Drax into an alien species that befits Dave Bautista's acting style and prevents there from being two Earthlings in space on the team, a Race Lift and costume change for Korath the Pursuer, and Yondu as the leader of the Ravagers instead of the leader of the original Guardians.
+Examples include turning Drax's adversary from Thanos to Ronan (to give Drax a more obvious motive), turning Drax into an alien species that befits Dave Bautista's acting style and avoids having two Earthlings in space on the team, a Race Lift and costume change for Korath the Pursuer, and Yondu as the leader of the Ravagers instead of the leader of the original Guardians.
 Furthermore, Star-Lord's trademark ElementGun is replaced with a Static Stun Gun/Plasma Cannon due to it being a more plausible weapon than one that can shoot rocks and water.

 Pragmatic Villainy: Inverted.
 The Guardians are criminals, thieves, and murderers, but end up saving the galaxy because, as Star-Lord points out, they live in the galaxy too.